satazor/eslint-plugin-import-esm/docs/rules/explicit-extension.md

    - Files with a configured extension are valid as-is
    - Files with a configured extension that need `.js` will have it appended
    - Directories always use the first extension
+   - Package imports are always valid and ignored

 2. When no extensions are configured (auto-detection):
    - Files without extension will use `.js`
    - Files with any extension(s) will have `.js` appended
    - Directories always use `.js`
+   - Package imports are always valid and ignored

 Note: When a file has multiple extensions (e.g., `.bar.baz.qux`), the rule will still append `.js` if it's not already present.

+### Package Imports

+Package imports (non-relative paths) are always valid and ignored by this rule.
+This includes:

+- Direct package imports: `import foo from 'foo'`
+- Package subpath imports: `import bar from 'foo/bar'`
+- Scoped packages: `import baz from '@scope/package'`
+- Scoped package subpaths: `import qux from '@scope/package/utils'`

+This behavior ensures compatibility with Node.js and bundler package resolution.